Maryland–Virginia football rivalry

 The Maryland–Virginia football rivalry is an American college football rivalry between the Maryland Terrapins and Virginia Cavaliers.
-The Terrapins and Cavaliers first met in 1919 and the series has been played annually without interruption since 1957, although the series' future is in doubt beyond 2013 because of Maryland leaving the Atlantic Coast Conference (ACC) for the Big Ten Conference in 2014.
+The Terrapins and Cavaliers first met in 1919 and the series was played annually from 1957 through 2013, before Maryland left the Atlantic Coast Conference (ACC) for the Big Ten Conference in 2014.

-Maryland leads the series 44–32–2, although Virginia is 15–7 since 1991.
+Maryland leads the series 46–32–2, although Virginia is 15–9 since 1991.
 Maryland possesses the longest winning streak of the series, sixteen games between 1972 and 1987, while Virginia has the second longest streak with nine consecutive wins ending in 2000.

 The schools jointly announced a home-home series in 2017 that would be played during the 2023 and 2024 seasons.